Updated: This Tutorial has been updated to work with UE5.6+

 Setting up the Animation.

-Open animation BP > Main state machine add new state SwimmingLocomotion.
+Open animation BP > Main state machine add new state Swimming.

-Create a new Var (bool) Swimming.
-Create transition lines from and to the main locomotion state and transition to will be the swimming Var.
+Create transition lines from and to the main locomotion state by dragging from one to the other

 Save.